 Finding the Cactus Fiber: In order to make a bag, the artisans first seek out a penca cactus—a large, wild agave cactus native to the Andean region of Ecuador—to access it's fiber called cabuya.

-Extracting and Preparing the Fiber: Using a machete, the cabuya cactus is deleaved and cut open to extract it’s durable, string-like fiber found in a tangled and sticky state.
+Extracting and Preparing the Fiber: Using a machete, the cabuya cactus is deleaved and put through a machine to extract it’s durable, string-like fiber.
+The fiber that lives inside the leaves is found in a tangled and sticky state.
 The women must wash, dry, and finally straighten the fiber with a large comb so it’s ready to be used.

 Botanically Dying the Fiber: Next, the fiber is colored using specially prepared, chemical-free dyes made from handpicked, native plants of Ecuador.
 The women seek out the plants, create the dye blends, and cook the cabuya fiber over fire in their homes.
 The fiber sits in the dye overnight to let the colors absorb resulting in an all-natural, earth-toned shade.